cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 This is a **misunderstanding** of the history of the web relevant to Javascript's growth.

-*People didn't start using Javascript all of a sudden the very moment that Node.js was released!*
+*People didn't start using Javascript in droves the very moment that Node.js was released!*

 The reason that people didn't use Javascript so much *(and why Javascript's spec floundered in the period between 1999 and 2009)* is that Flash, Java applets, and various ActiveX extensions were popular.